 Graduation Rate

 Finally, a school’s graduation rate is a good way to tell whether or not the program is worth considering.
-Not only is it a measure of how satisfied students are with the program, but it also speaks to the school’s student learning outcomes, faculty, and the quality of the academic programs themselves.
+It’s a measure of how satisfied students are with the program.
+It also speaks to the school’s student learning outcomes, faculty, and the quality of the academic programs themselves.
 For example, if a school reports a low graduation rate, you can generally conclude that students were not impressed by faculty members, they failed to receive the academic services or support they needed in their chosen fields, and they did not find the school affordable.
 For this ranking, we awarded the most points to schools with the highest graduation rates.

 Points